darsh609/Splitwise_clone_Assgn/README.md

 # 💸 Group_Pay – Splitwise-Style Expense Sharing Website

-CredResolve is a **backend-oriented expense sharing system** inspired by Splitwise.
+GroupPay is a **backend-oriented expense sharing system** inspired by Splitwise.
 It allows users to create groups, add shared expenses, settle balances, and track who owes whom — all via clean, well-structured REST APIs.

 The frontend is only a consumer of these APIs.